skip to content

 8. Select Save and return to course to return to the course and see the embedded video/audio file.

-Since January 2022, Panopto uses Tokens to allow users to view recordings embedded in Moodle.
-The Tokens method requires an additional Panopto sign in step where a popup window opens which will either sign users in automatically or require them to select the sign in button.
+Since January 2022, Panopto has used Tokens to allow users to view recordings embedded in Moodle.
+The Tokens method requires an additional Panopto sign-in step where a popup window opens, which will either sign users in automatically or require them to select the sign-in button.
 No further credentials should be required.

-Panopto recommend that popups are enabled, which will automatically allow a popup window for users to perform an additional one time sign-in to view the recordings.
+Panopto recommends that popups are enabled, which will automatically allow a popup window for users to perform an additional one-time sign-in to view the recordings.
 They have produced some guidance on the behaviour that can be found here: Why Do I Have to Log In to View Embedded Videos?

-However, some users have found the automatic popups distracting and not the desired behaviour.
-It is possible to block popups and manually select to sign in and view the recordings and control when the authentication occurs.
+However, some users have found the automatic popups distracting.
+It is possible to block popups and manually select to sign in to view the recordings and control when the authentication occurs.

 The way this popup window behaves is dependent upon your browser settings.